jdvelasq/techminer-old-deprecated/docs/_sources/index.rst.txt

-techMiner: A Tool for Analyzing Bibliographic Data using Python
+TechMiner: A Tool for Analyzing Bibliographic Data using Python
 ============================================================================================

-**techMiner** is a package for mining relevant information about topics related to Research and Development (R&D) literature extracted from bibliographical databases as Scopus. **techMiner** facilitates studies of systematic mapping of literature and Tech mining studies.
+**TechMiner** is a package for mining relevant information about topics related to Research and Development (R&D) literature extracted from bibliographical databases as Scopus. **techMiner** facilitates studies of systematic mapping of literature and Tech mining studies.
 The package can be used by users with basic knowledge of Python programming.
 However, users with advanced